 Lynchburg definitely has the CTCL vibe: a small but strong and supportive student community and professors who invest deeply in student success.
 I asked my tour guide to chat with me briefly about her experience here; the video is below.

-Admissions stats: Average GPA 3.2, average SAT score 1050 (CR+M).
+Admissions stats: Average GPA 3.2, average SAT score 1050 but they’re test-optional.
+Your personal essay and a teacher letter of recommendation are not required, but they’re strongly recommended.
 Evelyn visited in November, 2015.
 You can see all of her photos here.